statengeneraal/laws-markdown/verdrag/laser/protocol/BWBV0004971/README.md

 ### Article  2

 In the employment of laser systems, the High Contracting Parties shall take all feasible precautions to avoid the incidence of permanent blindness to unenhanced vision.
-Such precautions shall include training fo their armed forces and other practical measures.
+Such precautions shall include training of their armed forces and other practical measures.

 ### Article  3